SajaHamade/Blog-Post/README.md

-# E-Commerce
+# Blog Post
 This is a full-stack Blog Post application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It implies the basic CRUD Operations

 ## Features
 - User Login /Sign Up / Forget Password
-- Post Browsing
+- View Posts
 - Create / Edit / Delete Post if user is logged in